Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 –　[Tutorial 2: Track a simple pan using tracking marker](https://github.com/Akatmks/Akatsumekusa-Aegisub-Scripts/blob/master/docs/aae-export-tutorial.md#tutorial-2-track-a-simple-pan-using-tracking-marker)
 –　[Tutorial 3: Track perspective using plane track](https://github.com/Akatmks/Akatsumekusa-Aegisub-Scripts/blob/master/docs/aae-export-tutorial.md#tutorial-3-track-perspective-using-plane-track)

-The last tutorial will hopefully come in early Decemeber.
 For anyone who is interested, there is also a [more complex script](https://github.com/Akatmks/Non-Carbonated-Motion) in development.
 There is no guarantee when that script will be finished but hope it will come sooner rather than later.

 <br clear="left" />